FRCTeam5458DigitalMinds/Training/Basics.md

 - #include <frc/ADXRS450_Gyro.h>
 - #include <frc/Solenoid.h>
 - #include <frc/smartdashboard/SmartDashboard.h>

-*Note: ctre/phoenix comes from the framework "Cross the Road Electronics," which is where we get all of our motor controllers from.
-To access this library and avoid errors for this include statement, click the "**W**" in the upper right hand corner and click "Manage Vendor Libraries."
-If this is at the beginning of the season, you will have to download the updated version of the library on the CTRE website, and then click on "Install New Libraries (offline)" on VS Code.
-If that does not work, try "Manage Current Libraries."*

 ## 2nd Section of Code - Declarations:
 This section is after includes and contains all of the component and value declarations.
+This section is not surrounded by brackets.

 ## 3rd Section of Code - Void Functions:
 After adding all includes and declarations, functions are created to run pieces of code on the bot.
 The two main functions we use are RobotInit and RobotPeriodic, although sometimes we use others.
 Each function contains code that is *called*, meaning run, at a specific time on the robot: